-- All refunds for charges to the student's account will be granted on the basis of the date on which written notification of the student's intention was received by the Access Office. - The application fee, if applicable, is nonrefundable. - Only upon proper withdrawal procedures and return of undamaged books will tuition for the full session be refunded. - Tuition refunds will only be issued upon written notification of total withdrawal based on the following guidelines. - Drop before first scheduled day of class
+- All refunds for charges to the student's account will be granted on the basis of the date on which written notification of the student's intention was received by the Registrar's Office. - Tuition refunds will only be issued upon written notification of total withdrawal based on the following guidelines.